 In 2017, a total of 258 ship calls and nearly 1,9 million passengers were handled.
 In 2017, the cruise port reported a record monthly cruise shipping volume - 113,488 embarking passengers, on a total of 33 departures in December.
 The port's previous record was 29 turnarounds (December 2005).
 In Dec 2017, the port also celebrated its 9 millionth passenger.

-For 2018, the cruise port had booked 308 ship calls, with estimated over 2 million passengers.
+For 2018, the cruise port had booked 308 ship calls, with estimated 2+ million passengers.
 In September 2018, Carnival repositioned Carnival Vista here - replacing Breeze and joining the fleetmates Valor and Freedom.
 Seasonally (2018-2019 / October - January) here were homeported 3 Carnival ships (Vista, Valor, Freedom), 2 Royal Caribbean ships (Liberty OTS, Vision OTS) and 1 Disney ship (Disney Wonder).
 The Disney ship offers roundtrips during autumn-winter months, then is relocated through Panama Canal to Alaska for the summer.

 On December 9, 2018, Port Galveston welcomed its 10 millionth cruise passenger since 2000, when its cruising operations were started.
 The lucky man was Yingtao Liu, who arrived from Norman Oklahoma together with his parents, wife and 3 kids.
 Upon checking before boarding Carnival Vista, the family (all first-time cruisers) was greeted by Rodger Rees (port's CEO) and Pavol Drimaj (ship's Hotel Director).
-All family members received gifts, including 3-night hotel package for Island Bay Resort, basket with gourmet treats, CVB-logoed gift bag and Carnival-logoed beach bag with travel essentials.
-The cruise company also extended family's standard onboard amenities with VIP services.
+All family members received gifts, including 3-night hotel package for Island Bay Resort, a basket with gourmet treats, CVB-logoed gift bag and Carnival-logoed beach bag with travel essentials.
+The cruise company also extended the family's standard onboard amenities with VIP services.

 Port's current cruise schedule has two liners leaving on Saturdays, two on Sundays, one on Mondays, one on Thursdays.
 The Walt Disney ship leaves on Fridays.
 Every 2 years is conducted ship channel (waterfront) dredging to maintain port's cruise ship required water depth of 45 ft (14 m).
 Port's shipping channel is also dredged to maintain a 150-ft (46-m) wide waterfront marine zone that allows access to piers 10 and 41.

-In mid-January 2019, Port Galveston signed an agreement with Disney Cruise Line extending company's preferential berthing rights for additional 10 years (until November 1, 2028), with optional 2 renewals for additional 5-year periods.
+In mid-January 2019, Port Galveston signed an agreement with Disney Cruise Line extending the company's preferential berthing rights for additional 10 years (until November 1, 2028), with optional 2 renewals for additional 5-year periods.
 The deal also includes building a new (shared) cruise terminal with capacity to handle a vessel similarly-sized or bigger than Disney Magic-Wonder ships.
 As of 2019, Disney has 3 shipbuilding orders.

 In 2018, port’s passenger cruise shipping grew by 13%, resulting in USD 1,5 billion in direct expenditures and a total of 26,241 supported Texas jobs with total wages USD 1,75 billion.
-Galveston is Texas state's only homeport and was accounted for 6,3% of USA's cruise industry overall spending, 6,2% of industry’s total employment impact and 7,6% of its income impact.
-In 2018, port's passenger+crew arrivals totaled ~1,4 million, with estimated USD 115 million in ashore spending (goods and services).
+Galveston is Texas state's only homeport and was accounted for 6,3% of the USA's cruise industry overall spending, 6,2% of the industry’s total employment impact and 7,6% of its income impact.
+In 2018, the port's passenger+crew arrivals totaled ~1,4 million, with estimated USD 115 million in ashore spending (goods and services).

 On December 4, 2019, Port Galveston welcomed its 1-millionth cruiser in 2019 - Mark Martin (from Mission Viejo CA).
-He and his wife (Laurie Steele) were booked on Enchantment Of The Seas for 5-day Western Caribbean itinerary to Mexico (Costa Maya, Cozumel).
+He and his wife (Laurie Steele) were booked on Enchantment Of The Seas for a 5-day Western Caribbean itinerary to Mexico (Costa Maya, Cozumel).

 As part of the Port Access Program 2019-2020, in mid-July 2020, TxDOT (Texas Department of Transportation) awarded USD 3,75 million "Rider 38 Grant" for the USD 5 million project for building a new internal roadway between 14th and 20th streets.
 The balance (USD 1,25 million) will come from the cruise port's operating revenue.
 Works on the project are planned to start in August 2021 and to be completed in 2022-Q4.
 The new road is a section of an internal roadway running (through the port property) from 14th Street to 53rd Street.
 In 2018, Galveston Wharves received USD 1+ million from Rider 48 for repaving, widening and installing drainage on OPIR-Old Port Industrial Road (between 29th Str and 33rd Str) as well as for repaving and drainage on 33rd Str (between OPIR and Harborside Drive).